KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/heir-module-tutorial.md

          std::vector<uint8_t> vopret;
 ```

-Load current uxto's transaction and check if it has an opreturn in the back of array of outputs:
+Load the current uxto's transaction and check whether it has an OP_RETURN in the back of the array of outputs:

 ```cpp
          if (GetTransaction(it->first.txhash, tx, hashBlock, false) && tx.vout.size() > 0 && GetOpReturnData(tx.vout.back().scriptPubKey, vopret) && vopret.size() > 2)